DLBPointon/nocover/README.md

 ## TODO's

-- [X] In case it could be used in another tool, choose where to save a BRL whilst defaulting to Config.SeriesPath
 - [ ] Search for book to add to `want-to-read`, `read` or a local private list.
-- [X] Loading Screen
-- [X] Quick add Series
-- [X] Quick add Lists
-- [X] Quick add Prompts
 - [ ] General Improvements to displaying data
 - [ ] Tick toggle to add books to `want-to-read`
 - [ ] Fully offline use